ryanstocks00/positron-cross-section/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that we have python and git installed, open a PowerShell window in
-the folder that you would like to download the positron cross section analysis
+the folder that you would like to download the positron cross section
 application.
 This can be done by opening File Explorer, navigating to
 the folder in which you want to start PowerShell, then typing powershell
 into the address bar and hitting enter.
 Alternately, you can start